EOSC-synergy/FAIR_eva/docs/index.md

 ```
 Editting fair-api.yaml, you can calibrate the weight of the tests changing its x-level.
 By default, the value you can find is 10, 15 or 20.

+#### Data tests
+For domain specific plugins, data tests apart from FAIR indicators can be included to check different characteristics in data.
+To do so, in `plugin.py`you need to add tests named data_01, data_02...

 #### Translations